Mayflower: Mayflower design and layout

-The poop deck was located on the ship's highest level above the stern on the aft castle and above Master Jones' cabin.
+The poop deck was located on the ship's highest level above the stern on the aft castle and above Master Jones's cabin.
 On this deck stood the poop house, which was ordinarily a chart room or a cabin for the master's mates on most merchant ships, but it might have been used by the passengers on Mayflower, either for sleeping or cargo.

 The gun deck was where the passengers resided during the voyage, in a space measuring about 50 × 25 ft with a 5 ft ceiling.
 It was a dangerous place if there was conflict, as it had gun ports from which cannon would be run out to fire on the enemy.
 The gun room was in the stern area of the deck, to which passengers had no access because it was the storage space for gunpowder and ammunition.
 The gun room might also house a pair of stern chasers, small cannon used to fire from the ship's stern.
 Forward on the gun deck in the bow area was a windlass, similar in function to the steerage capstan, which was used to raise and lower the ship's main anchor.
 There were no stairs for the passengers on the gun deck to go up through the gratings to the main deck, which they could reach only by climbing a wooden or rope ladder.

 Below the gun deck was the cargo hold where the passengers kept most of their food stores and other supplies, including most of their clothing and bedding.
 It stored the passengers' personal weapons and military equipment, such as armor, muskets, gunpowder and shot, swords, and bandoliers.
 It also stored all the tools that the Pilgrims would need, as well as all the equipment and utensils needed to prepare meals in the New World.
 Some Pilgrims loaded trade goods on board, including Isaac Allerton, William Mullins, and possibly others; these also most likely were stored in the cargo hold.
 There was no privy on Mayflower; passengers and crew had to fend for themselves in that regard.
 Gun deck passengers most likely used a bucket as a chamber pot, fixed to the deck or bulkhead to keep it from being jostled at sea.